AFASSoftware/maquette/docs/API.md

 API
 ===

-## domplotter
+## maquette

-The domplotter object is the main object.
-It is either bound to window.domplotter or it can be obtained using requirejs.
+The maquette object is the main object.
+It is either bound to window.maquette or it can be obtained using requirejs.

-## domplotter.h
+## maquette.h

 ```js
 function h(selector, properties, children) // returns a VNode object